-The Oyu Tolgoi Investment Agreement commits OTLLC to utilize only Mongolian power sources.
-Although OTLLC entered into the PSFA with the Government of Mongolia in December 2018, there is no certainty that this project will be completed or that the proposed power plant will be sufficient to meet the needs of the Oyu Tolgoi project.
-Despite the best efforts of OTLLC, Turquoise Hill and Rio Tinto, the ability to meet OTLLC's obligations under the PSFA or any future agreement committing OTLLC to use Mongolian power sources is not necessarily within their control and non-fulfillment of such requirement may result in a default under the Oyu Tolgoi Investment Agreement.
+The Oyu Tolgoi Investment Agreement commits OTLLC to eventually utilize Mongolian power sources.
+In June 2020, OTLLC entered into an amendment to the PSFA with the Government of Mongolia, which reflected a joint prioritization and progression of a SOPP in accordance with various agreed milestones, and which envisages that the Government of Mongolia would fund and construct a SOPP at Tavan Tolgoi.
+Although, upon its delivery, the SOPP would provide long-term and reliable power supply for Oyu Tolgoi's underground project development, there is no certainty that this project will be completed, or that the proposed power plant will be sufficient to meet OTLLC's future needs.
+Despite OTLLC's best efforts, the ability to meet its obligations under the amended PSFA or any future agreement committing it to use Mongolian power sources is an obligation not necessarily within its control and non-fulfilment of this requirement may result in a default under the Oyu Tolgoi Investment Agreement.